 As demonstrated by recent success, Central's accounting graduates are well qualified for national standardized professional exams such as the Certified Public Accountant (CPA) and the Certified Management Accountant (CMA), or to enter graduate or professional programs.
-Students can choose to complete the 150 semester hours required by most states, and of the American Institute of Certified Public Accountants (AICPA), at Central or pursue a graduate degree.
+Students can choose to complete the 150 semester hours required by most states, and of other certificate-issuing bodies at Central or pursue a graduate degree.